What does scholarship mean at Sidcot?

 Music scholars will be expected to take a minimum of one hour instrumental/vocal lessons per week.
 Music scholars will then be eligible for a complementary 30-minute instrumental/vocal lesson per week.
 They will have the opportunity of belonging to a musical group, leading a musical ensemble and attending external concerts.
 Music scholars will be expected to take part in at least two musical ensembles, play in music assembly once a term and perform at the annual Scholars’ Concert.

 Depending on the level and discipline of the rider, Equestrian scholars will train in a team environment or in an individual capacity.
 Equestrian scholars will be expected to represent Sidcot School in NSEA and other competitions and will be a role model at the stables, displaying the organisation, commitment and attention to detail that is required to succeed in this field.

 The scholarship programme in the Junior School reflects the approach taken in the Senior School and is tailored to be age and talent appropriate.
 There will be opportunities to take part in enrichment programmes.
 All scholars will be mentored by the Junior School Head and invited to regular scholars’ teas where they will be encouraged to consider how they have contributed to sharing their passion and talent with their peers.

 - Sixth Form applications by Monday 30 October 2017.
-Scholarship test Tuesday 14 November with interviews taking place during November.
+Scholarship assesment Tuesday 14 November with interviews taking place during November.

-- Junior and Senior School Scholarship applications by Monday 8 January 2018.
-Scholarship test Saturday 20 or 27 January 2018 with interview taking place in February.
+- Senior School Scholarship applications by Monday 8 January 2018.
+Scholarship assesment Saturday 20 January 2018 with interview taking place in February.